Maximilian-Noethe/m413_ap23a_FNAP/README.md

 I am Gabriel and I am responsable for a part of the documentation and the administration of our project.
 As I have interest for our team to have a great project I am commited to administrate the repository and the documentation with my mate Max whose also very into this project and complements my work pretty good and vise versa.

 ### Karol
+Hello, I'm Karol.
+For the major part of this project, I worked on the realization document, the game, and the 3D models.
+I proposed creating a horror game inspired by Fortnite and FNAF (Five Nights at Freddy's).
+I wanted our team to stand out from the others and take on a challenging task, but we also had to know that we could succeed in completing it.

 ### Maximilian